mpekalski/MLDocker/README.md

 - Tensorflow
 - Keras
 - VTK
-- OpenCV
+- OpenCV (with GPU support and contrib modules)
 - Protobuf (C++ implementation for Python)
-- Pillow-SIMD
+- Pillow-SIMD (wheel)
 - JupyterHub
 - JupyterLab
 - JupyterNotebook
-- Facets
 - GLog
 - GFlags
+- GTest
+- Boost
+- OpenBLAS
+- XGBoost

 Probably in the future I will extend it with a couple more ML libraries, but as for now I mainly utilize Tensorflow.
 All versions of libraries can be set through environemnt variables (those should be located in the beginning of reach Dockerfile).